 Tennessee’s online-only sportsbook landscape makes for a unique environment that will likely welcome a wide variety of sports betting companies.
-Here are a few we expect to see in the state.
+Right now, four sportsbooks have licenses to operate in Tennessee.
+Here’s a rundown of three of those operators, plus a few others we expect to join the market.

 William Hill is another major operator with online sportsbooks in a number of regulated markets.
 Tennessee presents a great opportunity for William Hill to launch an online-only offering.